Q: When do I have to connect to the system?

 Q: When does the tap fee have to be paid?

-A: The tap fee must be paid within 60 days of receipt of Notice to Connect or before connection to the sewer system.
+A: Tap fee is paid within 60 days of receipt of Notice to Connect or before connection to the system.

 Q: Can I make payments on the tap fee?

-A: Yes, minimum payments of $50 will be taken at the sewer office until 60 days after the Notice to Connect is sent out by HTSA.
+A: Yes, minimum payments of $50 will be taken at the office until 60 days after the Notice to Connect is sent out by the Authority.

 Q: What if I can’t afford the tap fee?

 A: Special financing can be arranged for those who qualify.
-See the sewer office staff for qualification details.
+See office personnel for qualification details.

 Q: Is the water and sewer on one bill?